Drag & Drop

 Event resize

-Section titled “Event resize”- In Week/Day view, drag the bottom edge of an event to change its duration.
+Section titled “Event resize”- In Week/Day view, drag the top edge of an event to change its start time, or the bottom edge to change its end time.

 - Fires